Dynamic mean field programming: Dynamic mean field theory for Bayesian reinforcement learning

-where we have denoted the density over Gaussian noise terms $W^n_{sa}$ as $\rho_\Nc(W^n) = \prod_{sa} \rho_\Nc(W^n_{sa})$.
-One could go on to write the probability distribution as a product over Gaussian densities, but in order to average over the disorder, we introduce a so-called response field $\tilde{x}$.
-This field enters by \cref{eq:discrete_path_prob_defn_Qval} by representing the Dirac delta by its Fourier integral $\delta(x) = \frac{1}{2\pi i} \int_{-i\infty}^{i\infty} d\tilde{x} e^{\tilde{x}x}$.
-We obtain the discrete time analogue of the Martin-Siggia-Rose-De Dominicis-Janssen (MSRDJ) path integral formalism \cite{Castellani_2005}, by replacing the Dirac delta with its Fourier form,
+where we have introduced the shorthand notation $\int D\mathbf{W} := \prod_{k=1}^{K-1} \prod_{sa} \int dW^{k}_{sa}$.
+If we take this average we obtain a product over Gaussian densities, which is the discrete time analogue of the Onsager-Machlup path integral \cite{helias2019statistical}.
+However in order to average over the disorder we introduce a response field $\tilde{Q}^{k}$ by representing the Dirac delta by its Fourier integral \eqref{eq:fourier_dirac}.
+Thus we have the discrete time analogue of the path integral formalism of Martin-Siggia-Rose-De Dominicis-Janssen (MSRDJ),